r-sergii/r-sergii.github.io/README.md

 The indispensable app for all curious users.
 It features a simple and intuitive interface.

+### Screen of searching for additives by categories dangerous
 ![meadditives_danger.png](/screenshots/meadditives_danger.png)

+### Screen of searching for additives by number
 ![meadditives_find.png](/screenshots/meadditives_find.png)

+### Screen of searching for additives by categories groups
 ![meadditives_groups.png](/screenshots/meadditives_groups.png)

+### Screen of searching for additives by categories origin
 ![meadditives_origin.png](/screenshots/meadditives_origin.png)

+### Screen of searching for additives by categories vegan
 ![meadditives_vegans.png](/screenshots/meadditives_vegans.png)

+### Screen of searching for additives by categories classifications
 ![meadditives_classification.png](/screenshots/meadditives_classification.png)

+### Information screen for the selected additive
 ![meadditives_info.png](/screenshots/meadditives_info.png)

 ## Requirements